rsyncOSX/RsyncUIdocs/content/post/Restore.md

 ### Selecting and filtering

 First of all select from which configuration to restore from.
-After selection RsyncUI automatically collects filenames of all synchronized files.
-The list might be huge and it is adviced to filter data before viewing retrieved filelist if there are several hundred thousand of lines.
+After selection select the Files button nd RsyncUI collects filenames of all synchronized data.
+Filter of data either by adding filter in top right search field before selecting the Files button or within the Files view.

+{{< image src="/images/restore/restore_filter.png" alt="" position="center" style="border-radius: 8px;" >}}
+{{< image src="/images/restore/restore_select.png" alt="" position="center" style="border-radius: 8px;" >}}
-{{< image src="/images/restore/restore.png" alt="" position="center" style="border-radius: 8px;" >}}
+{{< image src="/images/restore/restore_dryrun.png" alt="" position="center" style="border-radius: 8px;" >}}

 A filter will narrow down the filelist to only filenames including the filter.